 6. Use a Great Curriculum

-When you come prepared by developing and using a great curriculum - essentially, the kids’ weekly lesson plan - your odds of getting kids engaged and excited about ministry improve.
+When you come prepared by developing and using a great children's church curriculum - essentially, the kids’ weekly lesson plan - your odds of getting kids engaged and excited about ministry improve.
 If you haven’t written your curriculum yet and are still looking for ideas, you can find many great ideas online.
 It’s important to ensure that kids don’t get bored during ministry, and you can achieve that by including games, skits, videos, and activities.

 A curriculum we highly recommend is Orange Curriculum, which is designed for preschool students.
 This program focuses on setting your little ones up for a lifetime of faith.
 Using a combination of developmental biblical learning and intentional love, the curriculum will ensure that your preschooler embraces the fact that God made and loves us all.
 Still supporting the parent-child focus, this kids ministry curriculum will connect parents to a specific ministry specialist, providing support when needed.